Trans Labrador Highway

 I arrived at the ferry terminal and found that I had a little over an hour before I needed to board, so I grabbed a bite to eat and start drying my riding gear.
 650 km on a wet, muddy, gravel road wasn't too bad for a day's ride!

 The weather turned from rain to wind, as I waited for the ferry to arrive.
-Watching the caption dock the ferry in high winds was amazing.
+Watching the captain dock the ferry in high winds was amazing.
 He made it look like this was an everyday thing – and I would guess it probably is.

 About halfway through the ferry crossing, my damp riding gear starting to feel dry.
 As my luck would have it, it also started raining, not just rain, but hard rain with strong winds.
 Oh yeah, I just love this stuff – it reminded me of the hour or two I waited for a ferry in Terra del Fuego, Argentina – same stuff, rain and wind.